coralproject/talk/docs/source/integrating/authentication.md

 The role of this code is to live as a plugin and provide Talk with a way of taking the token that you gave it, and turning into a user.

+Your custom plugin will need to include a `tokenUserNotFound` function that will handle creating a user in Talk from the claims provided on the JWT, refer to [`tokenUserNotFound`](/talk/api/server/#tokenusernotfound) for reference.

 Using the example application we were working with in the JWT issuing step above, we'll need to ensure that the configuration is consistent in-between both Talk and the JWT issuer.
 Namely, the following environment variables from our